peru sunset in desert

 My original plan was to head back up to Bogota and fly to Vancouver but now I’m starting to think a week straight of buses is not ambitious but asinine.

-I haven’t made a decision on that yet but whatever I do, I need to be in Vancouver the second weekend in June for the Travel Bloggers Exchange Conference.
-There are too many travel bloggers I now consider friends, but have never met, and I cannot pass up this opportunity.
+I haven’t made a decision on that yet but whatever I do, I need to be in Vancouver the second weekend in June for a conference.

 From there, I’m joining forces with the GlobetrotterGirls for the great Canadian road trip to Nova Scotia.
 I haven’t seen a lot of Canada so I will be their bumbling guide as we try to make our way East.